 Types of Network Traffic

-Understanding how QoS works is reliant on defining the various types of traffic that it measures.
+Understanding how QoS network software works is reliant on defining the various types of traffic that it measures.
 These are:

 - Bandwidth: The speed of a link.
 QoS can tell a router how to use bandwidth.
 For example, assigning a certain amount of bandwidth to different queues for different traffic types.